anukhatri41/CSCE482_Resol/Notebooks/Robert_Elizondo.md

 # 3/23/22
 Meeting with group on Sunday to work on CDR
 Meeting with Dr.Huang and Laren
 Working on logging transactions and testing enviroment

+# 3/28/22
+Worked on testing during the weekend and figuring out which function works best (Sol->Oxy or Oxy->Sol)
+Found that Sol->Oxy is a bit more consistent
+Woring on gathering data to log and store transactions